MetalFaq/3D_Design/README.md

-#SolidWorks
+# SolidWorks

-Part design projects for use in the field of electronic engineering. <br>
+Part design projects for use in the field of electronic engineering.
 File formats: <br>
 <ul>
 <li>.SDLPRT</li>